 During that time, he met Max-Pol Fouchet and André Breton who influenced him a great deal.

-He in particular conceived and organized African sculpture as a homage to André Malraux at the villa Médicis in 1986, the Art of the Taï no Sculptors, in 1994 at the Petit Palais, on Jacques Chirac's request and Picasso/Africa: State of mind at the centre Georges Pompidou in 1995.
-Besides this he was also the expert and consultant of the exhibition in the modern art museum of New York, Primitism in 20th century art in 1984, as well as in London during the exhibition : Africa, the art of a continent, in 1995.
+In particular, he conceived and organized African sculpture as a homage to André Malraux at the villa Médicis in 1986, the Art of the Taïno Sculptors, in 1994 at the Petit Palais on Jacques Chirac's request and Picasso/Africa: State of mind at the centre Georges Pompidou in 1995.
+Besides this he was also the expert and consultant of the exhibition in the Museum of Modern Art, New York, Primitivism in 20th century art in 1984, as well as in London during the exhibition: Africa, the art of a continent, in 1995.
 He is the author of several articles on sculpture and also on modern and contemporary artists.
-He is the main architect of a reference book: African Art, published by Citadelles & Mazenod (1988) along with Jean-Louis Paudrat.
+He is the main architect of the seminal work: African Art, published by Citadelles & Mazenod (1988) along with Jean-Louis Paudrat.
 This out-of-stock book has just been reedited in an updated version.

-In 1990, he launched a manifesto entitled:« The masterpieces from the whole world are born free and equal», so that an eighth section at the Louvre Museum, devoted to the arts from Africa, Asia, Oceania and the Americas, will be created.
-He got close to 150 signatures in favour of the project.
+In 1990, he launched a manifesto entitled:« The masterpieces from the whole world are born free and equal», which led to the creation of an eighth section at the Louvre Museum, devoted to the arts from Africa, Asia, Oceania and the Americas.
+He received nearly 150 signatures in favor of the project.

 In 1996, he was appointed by the President of the Republic, Jacques Chirac, to the Planning Board of the public authority for the future musée du quai Branly.

-Right from 1997 onwards, he carried out the selection followed subsequently by the museography of 120 masterpieces from Africa, Asia, Oceania and the Americas, which were exhibited at the Pavillon des Sessions, of the Louvre Museum from April 2000 onwards.
+From 1997 onwards, he selected and subsequently organised the museography of 120 masterpieces from Africa, Asia, Oceania and the Americas, which were exhibited at the Pavillon des Sessions, in the musée du Louvre from April 2000 onwards.
 At last, primal arts had a prestigious place dedicated to them, while awaiting the opening of the musée du quai Branly in June 2006.